FuryanRasta/wars/tutorials/02_swapper.md

 ...
 ```

-At this point, if we query the buy price for an additional `1demo` using `bondscli q bonds buy-price 1demo`, as expected, this shows a `500res` and `1000rez` price, excluding fees:
+At this point, if we query the buy price for an additional `1demo` using `warscli q wars buy-price 1demo`, as expected, this shows a `500res` and `1000rez` price, excluding fees:

 ```text
 ...